Authoring USD Data#

 In either approach, your Layers should contain particular metadata to ensure they will load correctly across diverse 3D ecosystems.
 It is very common to forget (or misconfigure) this metadata.
 We provide SdfLayer authoring and UsdStage Configuration functions to assist & prevent common mistakes.

 When authoring UsdPrims to a Stage, you will need to specify an SdfPath that identifies a unique location for the Prim.
-The nature of OpenUSD’s composition algorithm (know as “LIVRPS”) makes it fairly complex to determine whether your chosen location is valid for authoring.
+The nature of OpenUSD’s composition algorithm (know as “LIVERPS”) makes it fairly complex to determine whether your chosen location is valid for authoring.
 We provide UsdStage Prim Hierarchy functions to assist.

 Valid and Unique Names#